 |Median Salary (2018)*||$40,660 for police, fire and ambulance dispatchers|

 911 Emergency Dispatcher Required Skills

-Skills required to become a 911 emergency dispatcher, such as the ability to operate various computer and communication equipment, usually are learned through 3-6 months of on-the-job training.
+Skills required to become a 911 emergency dispatcher, such as the ability to operate various computer and communication equipment, usually are learned through three to six months of on-the-job training.
+There is also general dispatcher training courses that may be helpful.
 Personal characteristics that might be advantageous for 911 emergency dispatchers include good judgment skills, since they need to prioritize the calls they receive by order of importance, as well as good communication skills, since they must relay information between parties.
 They also must have good speaking skills and be comfortable talking to people in various emotional states.
 911 emergency dispatchers should be comfortable reading maps and be familiar with their assigned territories.
 It's also helpful for 911 emergency dispatchers to be trained in emergency medical services so they can help callers manage emergency situations while they're waiting for help to arrive.

 911 emergency dispatchers are assigned a specific territory, and they receive calls that come from that area.
 They're responsible for determining the nature of the calls they receive, as well as the location of the callers.
 They also are responsible for monitoring the location of emergency service personnel in their assigned territory.
 Using this information, 911 emergency dispatchers direct the appropriate type and number of emergency service units to emergency scenes.
 911 emergency dispatchers must maintain communication with the dispatched units to monitor their response, in addition to maintaining communication with callers to monitor emergency situations and give first-aid instructions if necessary.